 London officially became a city that never sleeps after the arrival of the Night Tube.
 The 24-hour Tube operates on Friday and Saturday nights on the Victoria, Jubilee, and most of the Central, Northern and Piccadilly lines.

-From exploring museums after hours to taking part in an immersive theatre show, here are 101 of our favourite things to do in London at night.
+From exploring museums after hours to taking part in an immersive theatre show, here are 101 of top favourite things to do in London at night.

 Free things to do in London at night

-5. Enjoy free or discounted entry on nightclubs, offers on attractions and tours and more with the London Nightlife Ticket.
+- Enjoy free or discounted entry in nightclubs, offers on attractions and tours and more with the London Nightlife Ticket.

 See a theatre show